Taking an African wildlife safari is an adventure that will keep you fascinated and at the edge of your seat…

-It is an amazing experience to take luxury safari holidays, but they mainly cater to tourists who have a quick vacation for a week and then return to their high paying office jobs.
+It is an amazing experience to take safaris, but they mainly cater to tourists who have a quick vacation for a week and then return to their high paying office jobs.

 That being said, there are some ways to save money on an African safari and less expensive ways to still see wildlife in their natural habitat while in East Africa.